 For more than 70 years, the Department of Environmental & Occupational Health Sciences (DEOHS) at the University of Washington has been at the leading edge of research and education in environmental and workplace health and safety.

 With more than 1,100 graduates over the past 70 years, DEOHS is creating a skilled workforce of health and safety professionals and researchers who are leaders in government, the corporate sector, academia and nonprofits.

-The name "Environmental Health" was first used in 1947 to identify a new division within the Department of Preventive Medicine.
-This division included the undergraduate program in Sanitary Science (which was renamed Environmental Health) and an Environmental Research Laboratory.
+In 1947, the UW used the term “environmental health” to identify a new division within the Department of Preventive Medicine, which included an undergraduate program in Sanitary Science (renamed Environmental Health) and an Environmental Research Laboratory.

 The environmental emphasis was strengthened in 1963 when the Washington Legislature funded the Environmental Research Laboratory and construction of the F wing in the Magnuson Health Sciences Complex to house the environmental health program.

 In 1970, Environmental Health became a formal department in the new School of Public Health and Community Medicine.
 A preventive medicine residency program began shortly thereafter.

 The words "occupational" and "sciences" were added to the Department of Environmental Health's name in 2003.

 In 1947, the University of Washington offered its first industrial hygiene courses through the School of Medicine.

 In 1963, the Washington Legislature funded the program’s Environmental Research Laboratory to do research, teaching and service in occupational health.